RECIPE: COCONUT CURRY LENTIL SOUP

-If you have diabetes, you know there are multiple approaches to managing your health and improving how your body uses insulin.
-Talk with your holistic physician about employing nature's own "triple threat" to diabetes - the supplements Alpha-lipoic acid, chromium, and vanadium.
+f you have diabetes, you know there are multiple approaches to managing your health and improving how your body uses insulin.
+Talk with your holistic physician about employing nature’s own “triple threat” to diabetes – the supplements Alpha-lipoic acid, chromium, and vanadium.

 ALPHA-LIPOIC ACID (ALA)